 Safety management for authorised booking services

-- include procedures to eliminate or minimise the hazards/risks identified; and
+- outline procedures to eliminate or minimise the hazards/risks identified;

 - be regularly reviewed, evaluated and updated.

 The Safety Management System should match the services an ODBS provides – smaller ODBSs may have less detailed Safety Management Systems than larger ones.

 Visit the Safety management hub to find out how to develop a Safety Management System.

 - guides, case studies and templates to help you develop your Safety Management System; and

 - extra tips for the main hazards your Safety Management System should address, including:

 - driver competency;